PILOT PROGRAM MASTER WRITING TACTICS

 In this system the author is seen as an isolated figure, a genius inventing the story.
 Now, because of changes brought on by technology and the Internet, our notion of the writer-genius is out-dated.
 The prominent literary critic Marjorie Perloff recently began using the term “unoriginal genius” to describe this tendency emerging in literature.
 Perloff has coined another term, “moving information”, to signify both the act of pushing language around as well as the act of being emotionally moved by that process.
 The writer is no longer an individual involved in self-expression – it (he/she/they) is a means for society to express itself.
 A condition resembling the pre-romantic, pre-Gutenberg authors who did not invent stories but re-told them.
 This programme investigates a new form of authorship that is radically diverse and radically inclusive, in which not only the solitary perspective of the genius author, but a variety of different perspectives come together and are shared.
 To prevent writing becoming a discipline that has fallen out of step, unable to take part in arguably the most vital and exciting cultural discourses of our time, the project encourages writers to expand their search for ways to write, to propose new structures, to engage with different processes, and to organize thought-provoking projects that relate to the dynamics of European societies in a complicated global political landscape.

-The first edition of Post-truth fiction took place in 2017 and is an on-going investigative programme.
-From June 21- 24 2017 the live-event took place.
-During our first pilot we welcomed people for all over the world – England, Germany, Belgium, Spain, Bolivia, US, Columbia, Mexico, China, Pakistan and the Netherlands – with various backgrounds: science, literature and writing, journalism, information design and radio producing.
-We gathered at ArtEZ University of the Arts in Arnhem to discuss and investigate the role of fiction in the post truth era, the future of authorship and the possibility of the publishing collective, instead of the concept of individual writer/genius (during the workshops we named this: post ego writing).
+The first edition of the pilot for our MA Writing was named Post-truth fiction, an on-going investigative program starting in the beginning of 2017.
+From June 21- 24 2017 a live-event took place.
+In this event we welcomed people for all over the world – England, Germany, Belgium, Spain, Bolivia, US, Columbia, Mexico, China, Pakistan and the Netherlands – with various backgrounds: science, literature and writing, journalism, information design and radio producing.
+The event took place in and aroud ArtEZ university of the arts in Arnhem, Netherlands.

 Above you can view lectures from the workshop and conference, and answers from participants of Post-truth fiction #1 to the question: What is the future of authorship?

-Post-truth fiction #2 will take place in 2018.
-In the first edition of Post-truth fiction we explored the writing & publishing collective.
-In the second edition our main focus will be on transmedia, interdependent publishing and creating human – Artificial Intelligence narrative interfaces.
-Keep an eye on our website and our Facebook page for all the latest developments, updates on the program, and on how to get involved/sign up.
-Or send an e-mail to email@example.com, cc firstname.lastname@example.org.
+Keep an eye on our website and our Facebook page for all the latest developments, updates on the program, and on how to get involved/sign up..
+Or send an e-mail to Frank Tazelaar: email@example.com

-Post–truth fiction #1 is a pilot programme of the new MA writing at ArtEZ university of the arts.
-The Master will start in 2018.
+Post–truth fiction #1 is a pilot program of the new MA writing at ArtEZ university of the arts.
+The Master will start in 2019.

 Initiated by Frank Tazelaar (firstname.lastname@example.org)